Frequently Asked Questions

 The majority of our pups move on to their new homes between 8-10 weeks.
 At this point they have learned how to go in and out of a dog door and have had some exposure to the crate, however they are not yet potty-trained.
 As for adult doodles, on occasion we might have an older dog is returned to us from a family who is no longer able to care for it, although this is pretty rare.
 When this happens we typically post a notice along with a picture of the available adult on the front page of our web site.

-We host Doodle Romps once every 3 or 4 months (we skip the winter months to avoid postponements/rescheduling due to inclement weather).
+We host Doodle Romps once or twice a year (we generally skip the winter months to avoid postponements/rescheduling due to inclement weather).